Malta: Norman conquest

-Crown of Aragon rule and the Knights of Malta
+Crown of Aragon and the Knights of Malta

 Malta was ruled by the House of Barcelona, the ruling dynasty of the Crown of Aragon, from 1282 to 1409, with the Aragonese aiding the Maltese insurgents in the Sicilian Vespers in the naval battle in Grand Harbour in 1283.

-Relatives of the Kings of Aragon ruled the island until 1409 when it formally passed to the Crown of Aragon.
+Relatives of the kings of Aragon ruled the island until 1409 when it formally passed to the Crown of Aragon.
 Early on in the Aragonese ascendancy, the sons of the monarchs received the title Count of Malta.
 During this time much of the local nobility was created.
-By 1397, however, the bearing of the comital title reverted to a feudal basis, with two families fighting over the distinction, which caused some conflict.
+By 1397, however, the bearing of the comital title reverted to a feudal basis, with two families fighting over the distinction.
 This led King Martin I of Sicily to abolish the title.
 The dispute over the title returned when the title was reinstated a few years later and the Maltese, led by the local nobility, rose up against Count Gonsalvo Monroy.
-Although they opposed the Count, the Maltese voiced their loyalty to the Sicilian Crown, which so impressed King Alfonso that he did not punish the people for their rebellion.
+Although they opposed the Count, the Maltese voiced their loyalty to the Sicilian Crown, which so impressed King Alfonso V that he did not punish the people for their rebellion.
 Instead, he promised never to grant the title to a third party and incorporated it back into the crown.
-The city of Mdina was given the title of Città Notabile as a result of this sequence of events.
+The city of Mdina was given the title of Città Notabile.

+In September 1429, Hafsid Saracens attempted to capture Malta but were repelled by the Maltese.
+The invaders pillaged the countryside and took about 3,000 inhabitants as slaves.

-On 23 March 1530, Charles V, Holy Roman Emperor, gave the islands to the Knights Hospitaller under the leadership of Frenchman Philippe Villiers de L'Isle-Adam, Grand Master of the Order, in perpetual lease for which they had to pay an annual tribute of a single Maltese Falcon.
+On 23 March 1530, Charles V, Holy Roman Emperor, gave the islands to the Knights Hospitaller under the leadership of Frenchman Philippe Villiers de L'Isle-Adam, in perpetual lease for which they had to pay an annual tribute of a single Maltese Falcon.
 These knights, a military religious order also known as the Order of St John and later as the Knights of Malta, had been driven out of Rhodes by the Ottoman Empire in 1522.

-The Knights Hospitaller were the rulers of Malta and Gozo between 1530 and 1798.
+The Knights Hospitaller ruled Malta and Gozo between 1530 and 1798.
 During this period, the strategic and military importance of the island grew greatly as the small yet efficient fleet of the Order of Saint John launched their attacks from this new base targeting the shipping lanes of the Ottoman territories around the Mediterranean Sea.

 In 1551, the population of the island of Gozo (around 5,000 people) were enslaved by Barbary pirates and taken to the Barbary Coast in North Africa.